damares86/mini_cms/README.md

 When you create a new page, you will have the possibility to insert various content in max 6 blocks (one per editor).
 The image above shows the **6 blocks** of the pages.
 This is the default behaviour of the blocks as they are set in the css file.
-If you want to modify one or more block's behaviour, you can customize it in the custom.css (
+If you want to modify one or more block's behaviour, you can customize it in the custom.css (see the[Managing themes](#managing-themes) section).

 ### Background and text color